o-farag/o-farag.github.io/README.md

 - ~~Add mailto to email in contact section~~

 When done, start customizing
-- Fill out own information/experience
+- ~~Fill out own information/experience~~
+- - Could be made much better
 - Get a professional headshot and about me picture
 - ~~Add scroll reveal https://scrollrevealjs.org~~